miguelmota/rust-wasm-example/README.md

 cd rust-wasm-example/
 ```

-The example library exposes a `fib` function which calculates the [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) of the given number.
+The example library exposes a `fib` function which calculates the [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) of the given number:

 ```rust
 #[no_mangle]